 100% attendance is the GOLD standard.
 We appreciate that even children with outstanding attendance may not achieve 100% in a half-term, term or year e.g. due to illness.
 However, having 100% attendance is still an achievement to be proud of and we do recognise it with certificates and other awards.

-90% attendance or below (4 weeks of school missed in a year) is ‘persistent absenteeism’ and will always be referred to our Education Welfare Officer, Mrs. Fitzpatrick.
+90% attendance or below (4 weeks of school missed in a year) is ‘persistent absenteeism’ and will always be referred to our Education Welfare Officer, Mrs. Coleman.
 See below for further details.

-If you are interested in finding out your child’s % attendance for the year so far, please just contact the School Office.
-Mrs. Moorcroft will be happy to give you the % or a copy of their attendance record.
+If you are interested in finding out your child’s % attendance for the year so far, please check your child’s MCAS record, or contact the School Office.
+Miss Moorcroft will be happy to give you the % or a copy of their attendance record.

 Where parents have worked with us, we have had great success in improving attendance – a number of children who were persistent absentees last year have achieved 99-100% attendance this year.
-So if you are finding it hard to get your child into school, come and talk to Mrs. Grundy, Mrs. Moorcroft or Mrs. Fitzpatrick – we can help!
+So if you are finding it hard to get your child into school, come and talk to Miss Bishop, Miss Moorcroft or Mrs. Coleman – we can help!

 Please remember to phone in every day if your child is off.
 If we do not hear from you we will give you a call to check why your child is not in school or nursery.
 If we cannot contact you, we will continue to try and get in touch in other ways including using other numbers we have on record for you.
 Remember that you are also required to send in a note explaining your child’s absence when they return, even if you have told us the reason over the telephone.
 If you forget we will issue a printed attendance note for you to complete.
 For extended absences due to illness we may ask for a doctor’s note.